Owen Michaels

-Owen Michaels (born May 1, 2002) is an American college ice hockey forward for Western Michigan of the National Collegiate Athletic Association (NCAA).
-He was named the Most Outstanding Player at the 2025 NCAA Division I men's ice hockey tournament.
+Owen Michaels (born May 1, 2002) is an American professional ice hockey player who is a forward for the Edmonton Oilers of the National Hockey League (NHL).

 Playing career

+College

 Michaels began his college ice hockey career for Western Michigan during the 2023–24 season.
 During his freshman year, he recorded two goals and five assists in 38 games.
 He scored his first career goal on November 3, 2023, in a game against Omaha.

 During the 2024–25 season, in his sophomore year, he recorded 18 goals and 18 assists in 42 games.
 During the national semifinal of the 2025 NCAA Division I men's ice hockey tournament against Denver, he scored the game-winning goal in double-overtime to help Western Michigan advance to their first championship game.
-During the championship game against Boston University he scored two goals to help Western Michigan win their first national championship in program history.
+During the championship game against Boston University, he scored two goals to help Western Michigan win their first national championship in program history.
 He was subsequently named to the NCAA All-Tournament team and tournament Most Outstanding Player.

+Professional

+On April 2, 2026, Michaels signed a one-year, entry-level contract with the Edmonton Oilers, to begin during the remainder of the 2025–26 NHL season.

 Personal life

-Michaels was born to Dan and Judy Michaels, and has two older sisters, Bridget and Maggie.
+Michaels was born to Dan and Judy Michaels and has two older sisters, Bridget and Maggie.
 His father played college baseball at Western Michigan and won the 1989 MAC championship.